Bandgap widening by disorder in rainbow metamaterials: Additional information on the setup and experimental results

 The legend shows which sets of points are used to calculate certain quantities of interest.
 Note that the transmissibility is measured as $v_{z,\mathrm{ave}}^{\mathrm{out}}/v_{z,\mathrm{ave}}^{\mathrm{in}}$, while $v_{z,\mathrm{ave}}^{\mathrm{bd}}$ is used to reconstruct the dispersion relation of each configuration.
 In particular, the reconstruction operation is performed by taking the frequency-space data for all points highlighted in yellow, and performing a 1D discrete Fourier transform.
 This yields frequency-wavenumber spectral maps.
 The dispersion branches are extracted by tracing the maxima of the spectral function at each frequency.

 Our specimens are extremely flexible and are made of a polymeric material.
-To rule out nonlinearities from our explanations, we tried to understand whether our specimens presented any signature of nonlinearity in their response.
-In order to address this issue, we compared the responses of the same architecture featuring only M1 resonators to excitations at different amplitudes.
+Moreover, since the pillars are attached to the baseplate via frictional contacts, it is reasonable to assume that, above a certain amplitude of excitation, these contacts can lead to nonlinearities in the response.
+To rule out nonlinearities from our explanations, we compare the responses of the same architecture featuring only M1 resonators to excitations at different amplitudes.
 The transmissibility plots for three loading amplitudes ($0.1\,\mathrm{V}$, $0.5\,\mathrm{V}$---the amplitude used for all experiments throughout this article---and $1.0\,\mathrm{V}$) are superimposed in Fig.~\ref{fig:nonlin}.

 We can see that the only difference between the $0.1\,\mathrm{V}$ case and the $0.5\,\mathrm{V}$ case is represented by the morphology of the bandgap---with the $0.1\,\mathrm{V}$ case being characterized by a jagged ``bottom''.
 With respect to the other two cases, the high amplitude ($1.0\,\mathrm{V}$) one is characterized by a different response both before and after the bandgap.
 We believe this amplitude-dependent behavior to be indeed due to a mix of material and geometric nonlinearities that are triggered when the load is larger than a certain threshold.
 However, we exclude that nonlinearities affect our observations on bandgap widening, due to the fact that the amplitude of excitation does not significantly affect the extent of the bandgap, whose sharp onset and sloping end are unchanged.